 These are the elements that a jury will be asked to consider at the close of all evidence during a trial.
 They are essential to what we do.
 And thus, they are our guideposts as we work your case up towards a settlement or trial, informing every deposition, and all of our research as we determine how to deliver the best possible result to you.

-A full copy of the instructions can be found here.
+A full copy of the instructions can be found on the Illinois Courts website..
 But there are a few key instructions we want to highlight in this post.